 Thus do Bell's theorem and Gödel's proofs together preclude the possibility of the Hidden Variables Realism of Einstein, Bohm, Wigner, pre-MDR Hawking, Penrose and Smolin.
 At least this is the current academic and high culture consensus (Boaz 2012 Ch.
 IV).
-It is perhaps, less well known that this work of Bell and Gödel render any physicalist TOE untenable.
+It is perhaps, less well known that this work of Bell and Gödel render any physicalist TOE untenable, as we have seen.
 We are left, it seems, with a conceptual/theoretical, if not contemplative, "cloud of unknowing."
-How then shall Wittgenstein's interdependent fly find its way out of the inherently independent fly bottle?

-Quine: ontological relativity, toward a Western centrist view.
-Willard Van Orman Quine (1908-2000), considered by many in the philosophy trade to be the most important American philosopher of the 20th century, authored two monumental essays-"Two Dogmas of Empiricism" and "Ontological Relativity"-that continue the quantum antirealist revolution in science and philosophy.
-Quine, paragon of epistemological holism, on the ontological problem, "What is there?
+Quine's ontological relativity: toward a Western centrist view.
+Willard Van Orman Quine (1908-2000), considered by many in the philosophy trade to be the most important American philosopher of the 20th century, authored two monumental essays-"Two Dogmas of Empiricism" and "Ontological Relativity"-that continued the quantum antirealist revolution in science and philosophy.
+Quine, paragon of epistemological holism, on the ontological problem: "What is there?
 Everything."

-"Two Dogmas" (1951) presented Quine's holistic assault on scientific objectivity, demolished Kant's hitherto essential philosophical analytic/synthetic distinction, and therefore the demarcation between objective science and subjective metaphysics (the "demarcation problem").
+"Two Dogmas" (1951) presented Quine's holistic assault on scientific objectivity, demolished Kant's hitherto foundational philosophical analytic/synthetic distinction, and therefore the demarcation between objective science and subjective metaphysics (the "demarcation problem").

 Quine thereby forever (a long time) changed the empirical, determinist, realist, materialist character of Western philosophy and science, opening the door to the present noetic paradigmatic crisis, and to centrist pragmatic, including Buddhist epistemic options, although this was not at all his intention.
 Indeed, such a view casts a subjectivist pall over Quine's professed physicalist "naturalized epistemology."
 Quine was, it seems, unable to entirely free himself of the logical empiricism (positivism) of his Logical Positivist mentor Rudolf Carnap (Boaz 2012, "Quine's Revolution: Epistemological Holism in Science and Philosophy," p.
 16).

 This places Quine, like Hume, on the cusp of an historical intellectual revolution.
-Hume bestrides the subjectivity of Premoderm tradition, and the objectivity of the European Enlightenment that is Modernity.
+Hume bestrides the subjectivity of premoderm tradition, and the objectivity of the European Enlightenment that is Modernity.
 Quine abides rather precariously between Modern objective Science, and a balancing centrist subjective metaphysic.

-Again, our goal is the complementarity and mutuality of an epistemic middle way between these ostensibly incommensurable paradigms.
+Again, our goal is the complementarity and mutuality of an epistemic middle way between these two ostensibly incommensurable paradigms-objective, rationalist Big Science, and subjective Spirit/spirituality.
 We have seen that such a centrist view, represented by Buddhist Middle Way/Madhyamaka, accomplishes this balance between the metaphysic of Eastern idealist nihilism and Western realist/materialist existential absolutism, facilitating the emerging Noetic Revolution in science, culture and spirituality.

 In "Ontological Relativity" (1969) Quine clarified the relation of ontology-"what there is"-to language, that is, to the intersubjective deep background cultural reality assumptions (e.g. Realism/Materialism) of our individual and collective "web of belief."
-This concept/belief system arises from its primordial nondual ground and is mythopoetically instantiated in the two-valued duality of the logical syntax of language.
+This concept/belief system arises from its primordial nondual ground and is mythopoetically instantiated in the binary, two-valued, truth functional (either A or B but not both) duality of the logical syntax of language.
 For Quine, there are no objective facts, only linguistic meanings.

-For Quine and his great collaborator, French physicist and philosopher of science Pierre Duhem, "The truth of a theory is dependent on the assumptions upon which it rests'" (Quine/Duhem Thesis, Boaz 2012 p.
+For Quine and his collaborator, French physicist and philosopher of science Pierre Duhem, "The truth of a theory is dependent on the assumptions upon which it rests'" (Quine/ Duhem Thesis, Boaz 2012 p.
 16); and these prior assumptions can never be necessary, objectively certain and universal.
-Thus scientific knowledge is necessarily corrigible, conjectural and contingent upon evolutionary, historical variables.
-It follows that scientific knowledge is socioculturally constructed, historical, normative and value-laden, and ideological.
+Thus scientific knowledge is necessarily corrigible, provisional and contingent upon evolutionary, historical variables.
+It follows that scientific knowledge is socio-culturally constructed, historical, normative and value-laden, and ideological.